zefr0x/CarShow/README.md

+> **Warning** : This repository/project is a univertiy project and no longer maintained.
+If you are interested in the project, it's free software under the GPL-3.0 license.

 The `gradle` build tool is used to manage the application.

 To run the application from your IDE, configure the `app:run` gradle task in your run button.